Azure-Samples/azure-search-openai-demo/docs/data_ingestion.md

 This feature cannot be used on existing index.
 You need to create a new index or drop and recreate an existing index.
 In the newly created index schema, a new field 'parent_id' is added.
 This is used internally by the indexer to manage life cycle of chunks.

 This feature is not supported in the free SKU for Azure AI Search.
-To use this feature in the basic SKU, please remove semantic ranker options from integratedvectorizationstrategy.

 ### Automatic indexing of additional documents